 McIntyre contributes to Grinnell College’s Liberal Arts in Prison Program, for which he has presented lectures, taught credit-bearing courses, and conducted several orchestral performances with the Grinnell Symphony Orchestra at Newton Correctional Facility.
 His passion for teaching music listening skills has also led him to develop a series of seminars for individuals in long-term incarceration at the Anamosa State Penitentiary.

-Beyond academic and musical pursuits, McIntyre and his family raise dairy goats, chickens, and turkeys and grow and process much of their own food on their farm outside Grinnell.
-He enjoys canning vegetables, processing meat, and driving his vintage 1961 JD 3010 tractor.
+Beyond his activities as a scholar and musician, McIntyre is a small-scale farmer and amateur butcher.
+He raises turkeys, and grows and processes much of his own food on his farm outside Grinnell.
+He enjoys canning vegetables, processing meat and driving his vintage 1961 JD 3010 tractor.